fsu-sc/hm-10-3d-image-segmentation-megvaughn/report.md

 <img width="279" alt="training_epochs" src="https://github.com/user-attachments/assets/40e33cbc-4405-49cb-87f5-693bf49b8475" />

+The model improves rapidly in early epochs.
+Training improved but validation started to decrease after epoch 7.

 Training Dice Loss:

 <img width="369" alt="training_train_loss" src="https://github.com/user-attachments/assets/542f8e78-d239-4488-a9a8-0998c0c9a176" />

+All curves show a general decrease in training loss over time, indicating the model is learning and is improving fit to the training data.
+There are some fluctuations in the models, indicating some unstable training.
+The pink line was the best run, with the lowest dice loss.

 Validation Dice Loss:

 <img width="360" alt="training_val_loss" src="https://github.com/user-attachments/assets/c39aaf87-b188-4c05-98ed-1a41832d1dec" />

+The validation dice loss curves fluctuate a lot, this indicates unstable performance.
+The majority of the validation dice loss curves decrease within the first 5-10 epochs and continue to decrease more later on.

 Model Computational Graph:
 ![training_comp_graph](https://github.com/user-attachments/assets/fe8ae60b-d5c6-4f60-8af4-18de673f08e5)